-VEOLIA DEFENDANTS PROFESSIONAL NEGLIGENCE
+VEOLIA DEFENDANTS PROFESSIONAL NEGLIGENCE ESTATE OF BERTIE MARBLE ONLY

-- 192. Plaintiff incorporates by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein. - 193.
-Plaintiff brings this cause of action against the Veolia Defendants.

-The Veolia Defendants undertook, for consideration, to render services for the City of Flint, which was necessary for the protection of Plaintiff's Decedent. - 194.
-The Veolia Defendants had a duty to Plaintiff's Decedent to exercise reasonable care. - 195.
-The Veolia Defendants failed to reasonable care as a professional engineering firm and, in fact acted unreasonably in the following respects, among other - a.
+- 192. Plaintiffs incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein. - 193.
+Plaintiffs bring this cause of action against the Veolia Defendants.
+The Veolia Defendants undertook, for consideration, to render services for the City of Flint, which was necessary for the protection of Plaintiffs. - 194.
+The Veolia Defendants had a duty to Plaintiffs to exercise reasonable care. - 195.
+The Veolia Defendants failed to reasonable care as a professional engineering firm and, in fact acted unreasonably in the following respects, among others:

+- a.
 In inspecting the city's water system; - b.
 In issuing its interim and final reports; - c.
 In its declaration that Flint's drinking water met federal and/or state and/or all applicable requirements; - d.
 In its representation that Flint's drinking water was safe; - e.
-In discounting the possibility that problems with Flint's water supply were causing medical harm as well as property and monetary damage;
+In discounting the possibility that problems with Flint's water supply were causing medical harm as well as property and monetary damage; - f.

-- f.
 In its failure to warn regarding the dangers of lead leaching into Flint's water system; - g.
 In its failure to urgently recommend the immediate implementation of corrosion control for purposes of preventing lead contamination in Flint's water supply; - h.
 In its failure to conduct a root cause analysis which would have uncovered that the source of the TTHM was corrosive water coursing through the City's pipes and caused the release of legionella; - i.
 In its failure to urgently recommend the addition of phosphates to the water; and - j.
 In its failure to recommend that the City use a coagulant other than ferric chloride. - 196.
 Plaintiffs suffered harm resulting from the Veolia Defendants' failures to exercise reasonable care to protect its undertaking. - 197.
-The Veolia Defendants' failure to exercise reasonable care to protect Flint water users directly and proximately caused the Plaintiff's injuries and were entirely foreseeable. - 198.
-The Veolia Defendants are liable to Plaintiff for all harms resulting to them from their failures to exercise reasonable care. - 199.
-As a direct and proximate result of the unconstitutional acts of these Defendants as alleged in this Complaint, Plaintiff demands compensation for her Decedent's damages and injuries, as enumerated and set forth under Paragraph 191 above.
+The Veolia Defendants' failure to exercise reasonable care to protect Flint water users directly and proximately caused the Plaintiffs' injuries and were entirely foreseeable.